 The first VB stubby is released.

 Powers Brewery commences production at Yatala in Queensland

-Today the Yatala brewery is CUB’s most efficient.
-It Produces 3.8 million hectoliters per annum and has been a world leader in water efficiency for over a decade.
+Today Yatala is CUB’s most efficient brewery.
+It produces 3.8 million hectolitres of beer every year (the equivalent of over 42 million slabs!) and has been a world leader in water efficiency for over a decade.

-CUB launches Pure Blonde which pioneers the low carbohydrate beer category in Australia.
+CUB launched Pure Blonde - pioneering the low carbohydrate beer category in Australia.

-Back when it opened in 1924, the Great Northern Brewing Co. in brewed beer for locals by locals.
-In 2010, CUB revived the Cairns icon to offer Australia a taste of the north with a super crisp, full strength larger that cuts right through the tropical heat.
+Back when it opened in 1924, the Great Northern Brewing Co. brewed beer for locals, by locals.
+In 2010, CUB revived the Cairns icon to offer Australia a taste of the north with a super crisp, full strength lager that cuts right through the tropical heat.